-6.17 How should the direction of collateral be reported (field 1.9, 2.76 & 2.83)?
+6.17 How should the direction of collateral be reported (field 1.9, 2.76, 2.83 & 2.88)?

-In all reports, parties should fill in Table 1, field 9, Counterparty Side, where this data field is included in the reporting template, and, if they are either a seller of collateral or a giver of variation margin, should also indicate the direction of flow of the collateral by applying a negative arithmetic sign to Table 2, field 83, Collateral Quantity or Nominal Amount (or to Table 2, field 76, Cash Collateral Amount, for cash variation margins and in the exceptional case of the temporary use of cash collateral).69 Buyers and receivers of variation margin do not need to apply a positive sign to the above fields.
+In reports of new transactions, modifications and, corrections and collateral updates (Table 2, field 98, Action Type = NEWT/MODI/CORR/COLU), parties should fill in Table 1, field 9, Counterparty Side, if they are either a seller of collateral or a giver of variation margin.
+They should also indicate the direction of flow of the collateral by applying a negative arithmetic sign to Table 2, field 83, Collateral Quantity or Nominal Amount (or to Table 2, field 76, Cash Collateral Amount, for cash variation margins and in the exceptional case of the temporary use of cash collateral).
+However, the use of negative signs in Table 2, field 2.88, Collateral Market Value, is nothas only been allowed, under the current ISO 20022 XML Schema, in Table 2, field 2.88, Collateral Market Value, but this is due to change onsince 31 January 2022 in the EU and on-11 April 2022-in the UK (changed from 14 April).
+Buyers and receivers of variation margin do not need to apply a positive sign to the above fields.
 Lack of a sign will be interpreted by the trade repository as positive.

-This recommendation supersedes ESMA's guidance in the Guidelines of January 2020 (p.138, para.374), which states that arithmetic signs are "only applicable for COLU messages where (i) collateralisation is on a net exposure basis and (ii) there is no UTI reported for the collateral component(s).
+This recommendation supersedes ESMA's guidance in the Guidelines of January 2020 (p.138, para.374), which stated that arithmetic signs are "only applicable for COLU messages where (i)

+collateralisation is on a net exposure basis and (ii) there is no UTI reported for the collateral component(s).
 This reporting is not applicable to the allocations of collateral on a per transaction basis".
+However, trade repositories are unable to differentiate fields 2.76, or 2.83 or 2.88 on the basis of whether they apply to initial collateral or variation margin.